borispov/formali/README.md

 - [ ] Create an integration page # or not
 - [ ] Create a hook to send form submissions to user's email.

+SUBMISSIONS:
+- [ ] Send Submissions To An Endpoint /
+- [ ] Configure Submissions in Pocketbaase
+- [ ] Display Submissions under Form's Settings

 # The Stack
 After long contemplation between Svlte, HTMX, Unpoly, AlpineJS, Astro, etc, I have decided to use, primarily, Svelte with Astro.
 However, there are